vibe-code-inc/pm-board-experiment/src/ui/features/project_board/drop_placeholder.specs.md

 - Ensure sufficient visual contrast to be easily noticed during drag operations
 - Support accessibility by providing screen reader context
 - Display with exactly the same width and height as the dragged item
+- Show the placeholder between cards, moving them apart to create enough space
+- Match the exact dimensions of the dragged card including all padding and margins
+- Provide visual indication of the exact insertion point between existing cards

 ## Technical Requirements
 - Implement using React and TypeScript